Hyperfine parameters

 Note that the angles are inverted for this rotation -90° instead of 90°.
 In order to get the proper Euler angles, the angles for this extrinsic rotation (inverse rotation) need to be inverted.
 The Euler angles are again \(\alpha = 0°\), \(\beta = 90°\) and \(\gamma = 90°\).

-When you have found angles with this extrinsic rotation procedure around the internal frame you can also use the euler
+When you have found angles with this extrinsic rotation procedure around the internal frame you can also use the euler module.

 import nexus as nx